clydebarrow/CJLog/README.md

 Options:

+0. Download a JAR file from one of the [releases](https://github.com/clydebarrow/CJLog/releases) and add to your project libraries.
 1. Clone the repository and add as a gradle sub-project;
 2. Clone the repository and run `gradlew build` in the root, this will create `build/libs/cjlog-1.0.jar` - add this file to your project libraries.